swiftlang/swift-evolution/proposals/0111-remove-arg-label-type-significance.md

 ## Impact on existing code

 Minor changes to user code may be required if this proposal is accepted.

+Note that this proposal intentionally does not affect the treatment of labeled tuples by the type system (for example, `func homeCoordinates() -> (x: Int, y: Int)`); it only affects parameter lists used to invoke values of function type.

 ## Alternatives considered